dahalbishu/Stock-Broker-Chatbot-using-LangGraph/README.md

 Enjoy trading with the Stock Broker Chatbot! 🚀

-**Note:** Due to the unavailability of transaction APIs, we have implemented simple simulated transactions.
-In the future, if such APIs become available, we could integrate them to link with a trading account.
+**Note:** We are currently unable to utilize transaction APIs; therefore, we have implemented simple simulated transactions.
+If the use of such APIs becomes possible, we can integrate them to link with a trading account to execute real stock transactions.